Our Guide to

-Experience exceptional private viewing in Rwanda.
+Experience exceptional private viewing on a Rwanda Safari.

 Volcanoes National Park offers one of the most rewarding wildlife experiences, trekking through rainforest to get up close to mountain gorilla in serene mountainous surrounds.
 Tracking mountain gorillas can be done all year round in Rwanda and it is important to know that there are limited numbers of gorilla permits so it is worth booking early.
 You don’t need to be physically fit to hike, it’s a slow and steady pace as the forest is quite thick.

 We recommend you take good walking shoes, gardening gloves and a waterproof jacket as you often get muddy and wet.
 Don’t forget a small waterproof backpack for your camera.

 Nyungwe Forest is a beautiful tree covered paradise forest offers the opportunity to explore jungle and see thirteen different primate species.
 The most famous of these species are undoubtedly the chimpanzees which live in two habituated groups that are in a region difficult to access, but perfect for those travellers seeking a challenge.